Free: Healthy Freezer Meals Recipe EbookGet It Now

-Lobster tail is my all-time favorite seafood and I’ve tested it every which way — broiled lobster, grilled lobster, you name it.
+Lobster recipes are my all-time favorite seafood and I’ve tested it every which way — broiled lobster, grilled lobster, you name it.
 But cooking lobster tail in the air fryer was a more recent development — and I have to admit, I hesitated about whether it would be worth it compared to my other tried-and-true methods.
 I’m so glad I went for it!
 This air fryer lobster tail recipe turned out just as good as the others, if not better.
-And I should have known: Other fancy foods like air fryer filet mignon, air fryer lamb chops, and air fryer salmon turn out fantastic, so why not lobster?
+And I should have known: Other fancy foods like air fryer filet mignon, air fried lamb chops, and air fryer salmon turn out fantastic, so why not lobster?

 Why You’ll Love This Air Fryer Lobster Tail Recipe